mixn/carbon-now-cli/readme.md

 $ carbon-now unfold.js -s 3 -e 6
 ```

-Reads and creates image based only of lines `3` to `6`, instead of the entire file.
+Reads and creates an image based on lines `3` to `6`, instead of the entire file.
 Will throw an error if `-s` > `-e`.

-**Of course** selective mode can be combined with interactive mode, just with like any other option. 😊
+Selective mode can of course be combined with interactive mode, just with like any other option. 😊

-Result (without interactive mode):
+**Result**:

 ![Example 3](static/example-3.png)